 Want to learn more terms?
 Check out our Cybersecurity Glossary.

 About the Author

-StrongDM Team, People-First Access platform, StrongDM, gives technical staff access to the infrastructure they need to be productive.
+StrongDM Team, Dynamic Access Management platform, StrongDM puts people first by giving technical staff a direct route to the critical infrastructure they need to be their most productive.